CodeForVGTU/Turing-Machine/README.md

 Python version: Python 3.6.8
 Program is easily usable in CMD/Terminal.

-A Turing machine is a mathematical model of computation that defines an abstract machine, which manipulates symbols on a strip of tape according to a table of rules.
+A Turing machine is a mathematical model of computation that definegs an abstract machine, which manipulates symbols on a strip of tape according to a table of rules.
 THere are 5 commands: {current_state}{current_symbol}{next_symbol}{moving_position}{next_state}

-To set up program on Linux:
+# To set up program on Linux:
-Open terminal and enter commands:
+## Open terminal and enter commands:
 ( you can check python version by typing: "python3 --version" ) "sudo apt install python3-pip" - package required for installing modules "pip3 install console-menu"